-Alright, so to get 200 people to your store, you’ll need your ad to reach 20,000 people.
-The price for 20,000 impressions will vary depending on who you’re targeting: Reaching American Facebook users will cost more than reaching Singaporean Facebook users.
+To get 200 people to your store, you’ll need your ad to reach 20,000 people.
+The price for 20,000 impressions will vary depending on who you’re targeting.
+Reaching US Facebook users will cost more than reaching Singaporean Facebook users.

 Looking at these averages, we land at $250 in Facebook advertising costs to generate five Facebook sales.

-There are of course levers that you can pull to manipulate these numbers and increase your profit.
+There are, of course, levers that you can pull to manipulate these numbers and increase your profit.
 First and foremost, make awesome ads.
-The better your ads, the more often people will click on them, the lower your cost per click (CPC).
-If you want to do some homework on creating high-impact ads, we got you covered.
+The better your ads, the more often people will click on them, and the lower your cost per click (CPC).
+If you want to do some homework on creating high-impact ads, we’ve got you covered.

 Finally, there are steps you can take to increase the conversion rate and increase the average order value at your store.
-Designing easy-to-navigate products pages, for example, is one way to get people to convert once you lure them to your store.
-This would drive up that 2.5 percent conversion rate that we used earlier.
+Designing easy-to-navigate product pages, for example, is one way to get people to convert once you lure them to your store.
+This would drive up that 2.5% percent conversion rate that we used earlier.

 You can also use cross-selling and upselling apps to increase average order value.
-Those will cost you a bit of money, but with a few good upsells per month—hardly an overly ambitious goal—they will pay for themselves.
+Those will cost you a bit of money, but with a few nice upsells per month—hardly an overly ambitious goal—they’ll pay for themselves.

-And you know, if you stick with ecommerce, you’ll never stop pumping money into your store.
-After your price breaks app does the trick, then you’ll want to get a cross-selling app.
+If you stick with ecommerce, you’ll never stop pumping money into your store.
+After your price-breaks app does the trick, you’ll want to get a cross-selling app.
 As your Facebook campaigns multiply, you’ll want to invest in some marketing automation technology.
-And we haven’t even touched on email marketing yet, or premium Shopify themes, or – well, let’s leave it there for now.
+And we haven’t even touched on email marketing yet, or premium Shopify themes, or logo design tools like Hatchful, or—well, let’s leave it there for now.

 We’ll sign off with one more nugget from Tim Vangness:

 Once you start to generate sales, you need to use your profits wisely.
-Set aside a predetermined amount of all your revenue to cover the costs of returns (any large business will have returns!) and to cover any unforeseen costs that may arise.
-With the remaining profits that you have, I would recommend putting as much back into growing your business as possible.
+Set aside a predetermined amount of all your revenue to cover the costs of returns—any large business will have returns!—and to cover any unforeseen costs that may arise.
+With the remaining profits, I would recommend putting as much back into growing your business as possible.
 This will be split into two main areas.

-The first is improving your businesses infrastructure, from website design through to your email marketing software.
-Some of these services cost money, but once you are making a profit, they can have significant improvements on your conversion rates and customer retention which will make you more money down the track and allow your paid advertising to be more aggressive than your competition, as you can determine your life time value of a customer vs the profits of a single sale.
+The first is improving your business’s infrastructure, from your website design to your email marketing software.
+Some of these services cost money, but once you are making a profit, they can significantly improve your conversion rates and customer retention.
+This will make you more money down the track and allow your paid advertising to be more aggressive than your competition, as you can determine your lifetime value of a customer versus the profits of a single sale.